jackyzha0/quartz/content/Essays/plagiarism.md

 - That you **never** use my work to train an LLM because its output is then plagiarizing my work (and post-hoc attribution will not remedy that use in this specific case)

 However, note that much of the entries here are my personal perspective on the subject matter, so much of this website falls under "my source is I made it up" and needs no attribution.

+Others have much more elaborate views on creative or entertaining works, so I will touch on the artist's perspective, but that side of plagiarism is outside of my personal knowledge.
 ## Where My Views Originate
 There are two institutions in my life that have most certainly contributed to my broader position on attribution.